Why Dermatology Sees Transformation in Practice Consolidation

 Many Steps to Sell a Medical Practice

-Dermatologists should be aware of this this rapidly evolving practice environment.
-The consolidation and commoditization of dermatology practices is altering the specialty and the choices of practice venues for future dermatologists.
+Dermatologists should be aware of this rapidly evolving practice environment.
+The consolidation and commoditization of dermatology practices are altering the specialty and the choices of practice venues for future dermatologists.

 As physician practices are acquired, the issue of what a practice is worth is a significant question.
 Each situation is unique, and you should understand the facts and circumstances of any specific medical practice and the post-transaction compensation structure to provide an accurate estimate of the FMV of that medical practice.
 Speak with medical practice sales consultant Andrew Rogerson in Sacramento to get more information about the business climate and valuation concerns in your community.